Analysis: Is there a major shake-up coming on the Seahawks’ defensive line? Critical decisions loom

 OFFSEASON OBJECTIVES

 First will be figuring out the futures of Bennett and Richardson.
-Bennett himself acknowledged at the end of the year his future is in question.
-Seattle would save only $2 million against the cap by waiving him but could be thinking it’s simply time to move on before age (Bennett turns 33 next November) and injuries take a further toll.
+Bennett acknowledged at the end of the year his future is in question.
+Seattle would save only $2 million against the cap by waiving him, but it could be thinking it’s simply time to move on before age (Bennett turns 33 next November) and injuries take a further toll.

 Richardson expressed interest in returning.
-But he also expressed interest in exploring the free agent market.
-And he’s regarded as one of only a few really marquee players available at his position, meaning he has plenty of incentive to see what kind of offers he’ll get.
+But he also expressed interest in exploring the free-agent market.
+And he’s regarded as one of only a few marquee players available at his position, meaning he has plenty of incentive to see what kind of offers he’ll get.

 Seattle could head that off by placing a franchise tag on Richardson.
-But that’s estimated at $14.5 million which would make him the highest-paid player on defense — have to imagine Earl Thomas would take note of that.
-Some have suggested Richardson could be tagged and then traded for draft picks.
+But that’s estimated at $14.5 million, which would make him the highest-paid player on defense — have to imagine Earl Thomas would take note of that.
+Some have suggested Richardson could be tagged and traded for draft picks.
 At the worst, letting Richardson leave would almost certainly net Seattle a third-round comp pick in 2019, which it could trade this year if it wanted.

 Something will happen soon on that as the tag period begins Feb.
-20 and ends March 6 — essentially a week before the free agent period begins on March 14.
+20 and ends March 6 — essentially a week before the free-agent period begins on March 14.

 Avril appears almost certain to be waived even if he doesn’t announce his retirement.